 For additional hat etiquette references, you’ll find some great information in the following articles:

 - Everything You Need to Know About Proper Hat Etiquette (LifeHacker)

 For more style tip articles, be sure to check out our Men’s Style Tips category.

-Have a question about hat etiquette, or wondering what type of hat to wear with a particular outfit?
-Feel free to ask your question in our Fashion Forum and get some great advice from our style experts!
+Curious about the proper etiquette of tipping your hat?
+Wonder what certain hat gestures mean?
+Need to know what type of hat to wear with a particular outfit?
+Feel free to ask your question in our online community, and get some great advice from our style experts!